-Architecture A6790 Preservation colloquium.
-3 ptsMr.
-Byard.
+Architecture A6790 Preservation colloquium: design with significant buildings and districts.
+3 pts

+Mr. Byard.

-An assessment of the expressive impacts of new design work in a range of projects involving important pre-existing buildings and districts, intended to sharpen an appreciation of success and to suggest a principled basis for restrictive regulation.
-Examples from Bernini to Foster by way of Wren, White, Scarpa, Venturi, and others.
-Students' case studies may focus on comparable interventions in any program sector.
+An assessment of the expressive impact of new design work in a range of projects involving important preexisting buildings and districts, intended to sharpen an appreciation of success and to suggest a principled basis for design and for restrictive regulation.
+Examples from Bernini to Tschumi by way of Wren, White, Scarpa, Venturi, Foster, and others.
+Students' case studies may focus on comparable intervention in any program sector.

 Architecture A6795 Preservation law.
-3 ptsMs.
-Miner.
+3 pts Ms. Miner.